newdok23/Cyberpunk2000/worksheet-7.md

 Don't forget to submit an electronic version of your logbook.

 **4.1.** Which week's activity taught you the most?
 What did you learn?
+Week 4 taught me the most as it made our team to move from abstract concepts into pracitcal Object-Oriented programming design.
+Planning class hierarchies and debating class responsibilities is often the most critical phase of software development.

+Specifically, deciding to elevate Ant to a superclass to hold shared state variables, like health and stamina, outlined how  practical value inheritance is in programming.
+Furthermore, debating with my team whether findResource() and pheromone mechanics belonged in a general Explore branch  inside the Scout subclass taught me a lot about  encapsulation.
+It helped me realize that a subclass should only possess the specific behaviors relevant to its exact role, preventing bloated classes and keeping the overall architecture clean

 ---